gravitational/workshop/k8sprod.md

 Everything is smooth!
 There is one problem though, we have just observed service is crashing quickly, let's see what happens if our weather service is slow - this happens way more often in production, e.g. due to network or database overload.

-Let us introduce a delay:
+To simulate this failure we are going to introduce an artificial delay:

 ```python
 from flask import Flask